humanmade/altis-cloud/docs/dns-configuration.md

 - The domain apex can be used to either host your Altis properties or provide apex redirects such as `example.com` to `www.example.com`
 - Altis Cloud can manage and verify SSL certificates on your behalf
-- Altis Cloud can validate email sedning domains, and manage DKIM and SPF records on your behalf
+- Altis Cloud can validate email sending domains, and manage DKIM and SPF records on your behalf

 **Disadvantages**